spacerBritain Express home page Britain Update archives

 Great British Web Sites

 No one should visit Wales without at least one trip on a mountain railway!
-The Talyllyn Railway is an historic narrow gauge steam railway (opened in 1865) running from Tywyn, on the mid Wales coast, to Abergynolwyn and Nant Gwernol in the Snowdonia National Park.
+The Talyllyn Railway is a historic narrow-gauge steam railway (opened in 1865) running from Tywyn, on the mid Wales coast, to Abergynolwyn and Nant Gwernol in the Snowdonia National Park.
 The official web site for the railway at http://www.talyllyn.co.uk/ .
 You can read about the history of the train, plan a trip, and find out about countryside walks in the area.
 There's a photo gallery, information for model railroaders, and links to other steam railways in the UK.

 UK Travel Tips